-The success of this project is entirely dependent on the data collected by volunteer anglers, so please consider helping with the Brook Trout Survey Project.
-This is your chance to make a significant contribution to the conservation of native brook trout in Maine.
-If you love to fish for brook trout and are looking for an adventure, we need you!
+The success of these project are entirely dependent on the data collected by volunteer anglers, so please consider helping with the Brook Trout Survey Project.
+This is your chance to make a significant contribution to the conservation of native Brook Trout in Maine.
+If you love to fish for Brook Trout and are looking for an adventure, we need you!